beatriz-mattos/car-inventory-app/README.md

 # Car Inventory App :car:

-This is a application for managing a car inventory.
+This is a simple back-end application for managing a car inventory.
 It provides endpoints for adding, deleting, and soft-deleting cars.
 Soft-deleted cars are permanently deleted after a certain period of time.

 ## Tecnologies Used
 - Node.js